 Just because you have a leadership position doesn’t mean you are leading.
 That’s a sobering thought.

-Here are 12 quick tests for leading:
+Here are 12 quick tests to know you are leading:

 (You don’t do every one of these every day, but they are all part of your leadership life.)